-- NOTE: The board accepts copies of diplomas or letters from training institutions as verification.
-If original documents are in a language other than English, an English translation must accompany them.
+- NOTE: The Board accepts copies of diplomas or letters from training institutions as verification.
+If original documents are not in English, an English translation must accompany them.

 - Copy of Educational Commission for Foreign Medical Graduates (ECFMG) certificate or Licentiate of the Medical Council of Canada (LMCC) certificate